-I organize a Dachshund Club in Seattle, the Adventureweiner Club, which consists of over 500 human members.
-It goes without saying that I get a lot of questions about the Dachshund breed, and, because our club is one centered around being active with your Dachshund, one of the common questions I hear is “do you think my Dachshund could lose some weight?”
+I get a lot of questions about the Dachshund breed, and, because our blog is one centered around being active with your Dachshund, one of the common question I hear is “Do you think my Dachshund is fat?”

 What Should Your Dachshund Weigh?

 I want to clear up some things about Dachshunds and their weight.

 First, Dachshunds come in several sizes.
 The most widely recognized categories are miniature and standard.